TheOtherRolesAU/TheOtherRoles/README.md

 | Mayor Spawn Chance | -
 -----------------------

-## Spy
+## Hacker
 ### **Team: Crewmates**
-If the Spy activates the "Spy mode", the Spy gets more information than others from the admin table and vitals for a set duration.\
+If the Hacker activates the "Hacker mode", the Hacker gets more information than others from the admin table and vitals for a set duration.\
 Otherwise he sees the same information as everyone else.
-**Admin table:** The spy can see the colors of the players on the table.\
+**Admin table:** The hacker can see the colors of the players on the table.\
-**Vitals**: The spy can see how long dead players have been dead for.\
+**Vitals**: The hacker can see how long dead players have been dead for.\
 \
 **NOTE:**
-- Even if the Morphling morphes or the Camouflager camouflages, the Spy sees the right colors on the admin table.
+- Even if the Morphling morphes or the Camouflager camouflages, the Hacker sees the right colors on the admin table.
 ### Game Options
 | Name | Description |
 |----------|:-------------:|
-| Spy Spawn Chance | -
+| Hacker Spawn Chance | -
-| Spy Cooldown| -
+| Hacker Cooldown| -
-| Spy Duration | Sets how long the "Spy mode" remains active
+| Hacker Duration | Sets how long the "Hacker mode" remains active
 -----------------------